 In the APPLICATE project, we made use of different tools to measure and assess the impact of our communication activities.

-240 Different instruments may be applied to different types of initiatives or action, and here we illustrate how these have been applied in APPLICATE.
+Different instruments may be applied to different types of initiatives or actions, and here we illustrate how these have been applied in APPLICATE.

-4.1.1 Dissemination and Outreach activities
+4.1.1 Dissemination and outreach activities

 Meetings, conferences and workshops, press releases, webinars, and videos are all fundamental platforms for the dissemination of project results.
-The impact of these activities can not only be measured in terms of how many events have been attended or organised by project scientists, but it is also worth considering the nature of the event (i.e., the type of event, size, targeted community, type of arrangement, etc.): for example, an international conference has a higher impact index than a project meeting, considering both the number of people and the variety of audiences and disciplines they may attract.
+The impact of these activities cannot only be measured in terms of how many events have been attended or organized by project scientists, but it is also worth considering the nature of the event (i.e., the type of event, size, targeted community, or type of arrangement): for example, an international conference has a higher impact index than a project meeting, considering both the number of people and the variety of audiences and disciplines they may attract.
 To gather the most information on the reach and uptake of these events, it is recommended to monitor and evaluate meetings and workshops not only after their conclusion, but also during the event itself and before (Hewitt et al., 2017).

-The project has therefore set up a database to collect information about the events or initiatives organized by participants of the project, or to which project partners participated and presented the project results.
-The information requested and collected in the spreadsheet are based on criteria required by the European Commission in its project portal and are graphically summarized in Fig. 2.
-For each entry, the database shows key identification information, such as campaigns and other media presence, e.g. radio or TV interviews; participation to or organization of brokerage and pitch events:
+The project has therefore set up a database to collect information about the events or initiatives organized by participants of the project or for which project partners participated and presented the project results.
+The information requested and collected in the spreadsheet is based on criteria required by the European Commission in its project portal and is graphically summarized in Fig. 2.
+For each entry, the database shows key identification information, such as

-- 1. the title of the meeting or initiative, together with the date and place of occurrence; - 2. the type of action, which can entail the participation to or organization of a conference, workshop, or event other than these; non-scientific and non-peer reviewed publications, press releases; flyers, exhibitions, videos, or films; social media

-- 3. the primary and secondary audience attending the event; - 4. an estimated number of people reached during the initiative; - 5. type of APPLICATE users targeted by the initiative.
+- 1. the title of the meeting or initiative, together with the date and place of occurrence, - 2. the type of action, which can entail participation in the organization of a conference, workshop, or event other than these non-scientific and non-peer-reviewed publications, or press releases, flyers, exhibitions, videos, films, and social media campaigns and other media presences, e.g., radio or TV interviews or participation in or organization of brokerage and pitch events, - 3. the primary and secondary audiences attending the event, - 4. an estimated number of the people reached during the initiative, and - 5. the type of APPLICATE users targeted by the initiative.